xwu/xwu-swift-numerics/floating-point-part-2.md

 debugPrint(1.1) // 1.1000000000000001
 ```

-In the past decade, authors have described new algorithms that produce optimal
+In the past decade, new algorithms have been described that produce optimal
 string representations of floating-point values with good performance.
 In 2015,
 [Rust switched its implementation][ref 12-12] to a combination of the Grisu3 and
 Dragon4 algorithms.

-Beginning in Swift 4.2, floating-point values are converted to strings using [a
+__Beginning in Swift 4.2, floating-point values are converted to strings using
-variation of the Grisu2 algorithm][ref 12-13] that incorporates changes outlined
+[a variation of the Grisu2 algorithm][ref 12-13]__ that incorporates changes
-in the [paper describing the Errol3 algorithm][ref 12-14].
+outlined in the [paper describing the Errol3 algorithm][ref 12-14].
 Swift's new
 algorithm, which is implemented in C, shows better performance in benchmarks
 than either Errol4 (the successor to Errol3) or Grisu3 with fallback to Dragon4.
-For values other than NaN ("not a number"), `description` and `debugDescription`
+For values other than NaN, `description` and `debugDescription` now give the
-now give the same result:
+same result:

 ```swift
 // Swift 4.2